Daphne-Qin/UniverseGazers/README.md

 ### May 24, 2022
 **Judy** worked on the `Coin`, `Player`, and started the `Obstacle` class, by adding some detail to the display methods and revising the methods she had written yesterday (for clarity, efficiency, and bugs).
 For homework, she'll write the `instructions()` method in the `Game` class.

+**We** merged our branches into the main branch for the first time today.

 ### May 23, 2022
 **Judy** worked on the `Player`, `Spacemen`, and `Coin` classes, but excluded all beautification aspects for now; she wrote the main methods and algorithms for each method in the three classes (minus `isTouching()` and `move()` for `Player`) but plans on tweaking the numbers later on.